refinedev/refine/documentation/docs/api-reference/core/hooks/data/useInfiniteList/index.md

 As the `total` data is only needed in the `offset-pagination` method, define it as `0` here.
 :::

-After this process, we have successfully retrieved the first page data.
+After this process, we successfully retrieved the first page of data.
 Let's fill the `cursor` object for the next page.

 ```ts
 getList: async ({ resource, pagination }) => {